Economics Summer Courses

 Online: MW, 06:00PM - 09:00PM

 Graduate course.
-Analyze the social nature of gender and economic development in a cross-cultural perspective.
-Topics include household labor, occupational segregation and earnings, inequality in market work, poverty, family structure, public policy and gender equity.
+In this course, students analyze the social nature of gender and economic development from a cross-cultural perspective.
+Topics include household labor, occupational segregation and earnings, inequality in market work, poverty, family structure, public policy, and gender equity.
 The course draws on material from economics and other social sciences to analyze the social nature of gender and economic development in a cross-cultural perspective.
-Topics include women's household labor; occupational segregation and earningsl inequality in market work; the intersections of gender, class, race, and ethnicity; women and poverty; family structure; public policy and gender equity.
+Topics include women's household labor; occupational segregation and earnings inequality in market work; the intersections of gender, class, race, and ethnicity; women and poverty; family structure; public policy and gender equity.

 CRN: 14975